ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 ### Readability

 As already mentioned before, the test cases are named reasonably, therefore the readability is good.
 Also variables are named according to what they are used for, although sometimes naming conventions are not followed (e.g. `String EMAIL ` instead of `String email`).
 In addition, mocked objects are clearly separated from real objects through appriopriate naming.
 The two test classes do not have consistent names.
 While one class is named `LoginTest` (singular) the other one is named `SearcherTests` (plural).
 It would be better if both test classes used the singular.
 This might seem overly picky at first, but it is mainly due to the fact that Maven Surefire only runs the test cases of classes using the singular version per default.
 The way the test files were configured at the time of the release, Maven Surefire only ran the tests from `LoginTest`.

-### Temporary (for Thomasz)
-Coding Style - Utility methods
-The classes in the model package got reasonable toString methods.

-Coding Style - Intention-revealing names
-In ReviewService.java, NewAccountService nas and AdService as aren't intention-revealing names.

-Coding style - General ???
-Many warnings (unused imports in many classes)
-Bad Code Formatting: In ad.jsp for example (use format hotkey of Eclipse) Some println-statements: (submitAd in AdController.java) Fully commented method in HomeController.java (probably an old version not yet deleted for testing?)
-Some files like modifyProfile.jsp need some cleanup (see warnings), there are closing tags with no start/end tags, tags in invalid locations and the formatting of the code could be improved).